-In the last year or so there has been much discussion in various countries on the subject of statues of historical figures.
+In the last few years there has been much discussion in various countries on the subject of statues of historical figures.

 The reason I cite Singapore is that they honour their past including their colonial past.
 Outside their parliament building and opposite the city centre is a prominent statue of the founder Sir Stamford Raffles!
 Two of the major city roads are called Stamford Road and Raffles Avenue and of course there is the world famous Raffles Hotel.

 This may be compared with what has happened in Zimbabwe where colonial statues have been removed and roads renamed.
 Ignoring the fact that Zimbabwe inherited from Rhodesia almost every conceivable attribute of a modern state, nearly everything possible which was brought about by the vision of Cecil Rhodes, and subsequent Rhodesian leaders, has been disowned.
 The difference in the post colonial development between Singapore and Zimbabwe is sad to behold.
 It might be a better idea for Zimbabwe to build on what is good and not destroy it for ideological reasons.
 If appropriate, by all means erect new statues and name new roads after new leaders – but do not try to blot out history; rather learn from it.

 Rhodesia was indeed the Jewel of Africa, as described by President Julius Nyerere of Tanzania in 1980, but there is no hiding the fact that the leaders of Zimbabwe have squandered their inheritance when they could have built on it as has been done in Singapore.

 Here is my photo of the Raffles statue and the plaque which, as you may see, is attached on all four sides and written in English, Mandarin Chinese, Tamil Indian and Malay.
 And, I would add, all these communities live very amicably together.

 English version of the four plaques on the Raffles statue in Singapore.